XBW-Leo/CineBook/README.md

 - Display a tab badge showing the number of upcoming bookings
 - Cancel upcoming bookings with a confirmation alert
 - Move expired bookings into the History tab
-- Clear past booking history without affecting upcoming bookings
+- Clear past booking history with a confirmation alert and without affecting upcoming bookings
 - Persist bookings locally using UserDefaults and Codable

 ## iOS Frameworks and Technologies Used